What is malware?

 You should also be aware of unsolicited messages on online networks or social media, such as Facebook.
 Hackers also try to get victims to install malware through chat messages or comment tracks.

-Most malware is difficult to remove yourself if your computer has been infected.
+Most malware is difficult to remove yourself if your computer has been infected, so removing malware promptly is crucial to mitigate potential damage.
 It is a good idea to contact some professional computer or security experts for help.

 If your computer is infected with malware and you are able to turn it on, you should disconnect it from the Internet.
-You should also delete temporary files, clear cache and cookies from your browser and scan your computer with an antivirus program.
+You should also delete temporary files, clear cache and cookies from your browser and scan your computer with an antivirus program to identify and quarantine threats, ensuring complete removal to prevent reinfection.

 It’s a good idea to change your passwords regularly, especially once your computer has been infected with malware.